Posted by Robert Half on 01 June 2017

 1. Your voice is an important one

 Today’s financial analysts, auditors, accountants and compliance professionals are considered valued business partners and key decision makers.
 Companies rely on their sound advice to make recommendations and shape strategy.
 Companies increasingly want them to speak up and identify problems before they get out of hand.
 In fact, being outgoing and client-oriented are key strengths in accounting and finance today.
-Executives want their finance staff to provide candid assessments of the firm’s books and financial practices and to offer data-grounded insights and solutions.
+Executives want their finance professionals to provide candid assessments of the firm’s books and financial practices and to offer data-grounded insights and solutions.

-Finance teams give senior management accurate financial information that executives use to meet company objectives and ensure growth.
+Finance professionals give senior management accurate financial information that executives use to meet company objectives and ensure growth.
 They are also key players in strategic decisions such as hiring and navigating changes in tax laws, and many serve as leaders in mentoring programs and team building.
 Fulfilling all of these roles is a source of pride for these professionals.

 2. Diversity of tasks keeps it rewarding